You are viewing a story from harrypotterfanfiction.com

 But I do this just as he is saying, “To man the refreshments table.”

-As if on cue, a passing owl drops a piece of parchment on my head with a screech.
-I snatch the parchment, crumpling it a little more than necessary, and bring it to my eye level.
-“Gringotts Bank Presents the Six-Hundredth Annual Wizarding News Society Gala,” I read barely above a whisper.
-There was a horrible little illustration of goblin and a business-wizard chortling together over brandy.
+On cue, an owl drops a parchment on my head with a screech.
+I snatch the flyer, crumpling it slightly.
+Gringotts Bank Presents the 218th Annual Wizarding News Association Gala.
+There is a horrible illustration of Goblin and a business-wizard chortling over brandy.

 “I’m your girl.”

-“Oh, and Edith?” he calls.
+“Oh, and Edith?”